pablo-meier/Pablog/_src/posts/2009-12-14-prologgin.md

 It goes something like this in English: The _winner_ relation is true if the following are true, for two poker hands H1 and H2, and some value Winner:

-1. Sorted\_Hand1 is bound to the first value that makes sort\_hand(H1, Sorted\_Hand1) true.
-In this case, it's true when a hand is sorted by ascending value, so if
+* `Sorted_Hand1` is bound to the first value that makes `sort_hand(H1, Sorted_Hand1)` true.

+In this case, it's true when a hand is sorted by ascending card value, so if

     H1 = [[4,spades],[king,clubs],[9,hearts],[3,diamonds],[9,spades]].